 All in a Day's Work: Backyard Photography at its Best

-In their NWF certified habitat, a husband-wife team teaches how to attract, nurture and photograph a diversity of native animals
+In their NWF certified habitat, a husband-wife team teaches how to attract, nurture and photograph native animals

 FOR A CLASSIC EXAMPLE of “doing well by doing good,” consider the careers of Richard and Susan Day.
 Illinois-based nature photographers, the Days make a good living selling images of birds, butterflies and other wildlife to magazines, book publishers and the creators of calendars, greeting cards and other products.
 But unlike most nature photographers who’ve achieved success, the Days do not trek great distances to shoot pictures of, say, lions in Africa or birds in Borneo.
 Instead, most of their subjects come to them—specifically to their 63-acre Certified Wildlife Habitat® site, agricultural land they painstakingly are restoring to a landscape of wetlands and native prairie.